Sea Palling: History

 A “programme of sea defence” was eventually established in the 19th century.

 Within the 20th century, the North Sea flood of 1953 took the lives of seven villagers—some of the 100 who perished in Norfolk alone.
 A memorial plaque was built in St Margaret's Church.
 Following this tragedy, the sea wall was extended in 1986.
 In 1995, the Environment Agency undertook a multimillion-pound project erecting four barrier reefs.
 Five more reefs were later added in 1998 to make them more effective.

 Smuggling was an issue in the region that reached its peak in the mid-1770s.
 Revenue cutters patrolled the coast and Dragoons were often called on to assist.
 There were seizures of goods such as tea, tobacco, jenever and other spirits between 1772 and 1792.
 William Dutt recorded in his book The Norfolk and Suffolk Coast (1910) a local story that Palling was once the headquarters of armed smugglers.
 A coastguard service was established in 1822 and a station built at Palling, which contributed to a decline in smuggling.

 As smuggling declined, marine salvage of shipwrecks became more common in the early 19th century.
 Nobility traditionally claimed or was given manorial rights over all wrecks that came ashore since the 13th century.
-In December 1948, a steamer called the Bosphorous ran aground on the offshore Haisborough Sands, and its cargo of oranges was jettisoned.
-To a populace emerging from the strict rationing of World War II, the sight of crates of oranges on the beach seemed miraculous.
+In December 1948, a Norwegian steamer called the Bosphorous ran aground on the offshore Haisborough Sands, and its cargo of oranges was jettisoned.
+To a populace emerging from the strict rationing of the Second World War, the sight of crates of oranges on the beach seemed miraculous.

 Despite nobility laying claim to shipwrecks, looting was common.
-A storm on 1779 New Years Eve left 11 ships wrecked on Sir Berney's shore, which were quickly looted.
+A storm on 1779 New Year's Eve left 11 ships wrecked on Sir Berney's shore, which were quickly looted.
 Locally, scavengers of wrecks were known as "pawkers."
 Despite threats of prosecution for pawking, the practice continued with limited consequences.
+A famous incident occurred during the wreck of Lady Agatha in 1768; the cargo was valued at £50,000 and none of it was recovered by authorities.

-A famous incident occurred during the wreck of Lady Agatha in 1768.
-The cargo was valued at £50,000 and none of it was recovered by authorities.
+Sea Palling Windmill was built in the 1810s.
+It worked by wind until about 1930 then became derelict.
+The empty tower has been converted to residential use.